Group knowledge and individual introspection: Introduction

-The knowledge we are referring to is about events, which are subsets of the set of possible states $\{\omega_1, \omega_2\}$.
-For each state $\omega$, a person's possibility relation tells us the states that that person considers possible when $\omega$ occurs.
-For a given event, a person's knowledge operator tells us the states at which that person knows that the given event holds.
-A person knows an event at a state $\omega$ if that event holds at all the states that he or she considers possible at $\omega$.
-Thus we can see that Bob knows the following: that $\{\omega_1\}$ holds only when $\omega_1$ is true, and that $\{\omega_1, \omega_2\}$ always holds.
-As for Ann, she just knows that $\{\omega_1, \omega_2\}$ holds in both states.
-Now, what is distributed knowledge between Ann and Bob?
-As per the standard characterization (see, e.g., \cite{fagin2004reasoning}), distributed knowledge can be found by taking the intersection of the individual possibility relations.
-In our case, distributed knowledge would coincide with what Bob knows.
-We claim that this is not always satisfactory, especially when people are not equally rational.
-In the example, Bob is not fully rational because he fails to make the following inference: ``There are two states.
+Knowledge is about events, which are subsets of the set of possible states $\{\omega_1, \omega_2\}$.
+For each state $\omega$, a person's possibility relation $P$ is a binary relation telling us the states $P(\omega)$ that the person considers possible when $\omega$ occurs.
+For a given event $A$, a person's knowledge operator $K$ tells us the states $K(A)$ in which the person knows that $A$ holds.
+A person knows $A$ in $\omega$ if $P(\omega) \subseteq A$.
+In the example, Carol knows only the event $\{\omega_1, \omega_2\}$, and she knows it in each state.
+Bob is better informed, since in $\omega_1$ he also knows the event $\{\omega_1\}$.
+Bob's possibility relation $P_b$ is not an equivalence relation, reflecting his lack of full rationality.
+Bob is not fully rational---specifically, he is not negatively introspective---because he fails to make the following inference: ``There are two states.
 In one of them I know that $\{\omega_1\}$ holds, in the other I do not.
 Therefore, when I do not know whether $\{\omega_1\}$ holds, the true state must be $\omega_2$.
-In sum, I always know the true state.''
-In other words, Bob is not negatively introspective and, as a consequence, his possibility relation does not induce a partition of the set of possible states.
-As for Ann, let us assume she is fully rational, which is consistent with her having a partitional possibility relation.
-If $B$ shares all his knowledge with Ann, the latter will make the inference that Bob failed to make on his own.
-Thus Ann will always know the true state.
-Subsequently, if Ann shares her revised, perfect knowledge with Bob, he will be able to learn the true state also at $\omega_2$ in spite of his lack of negative introspection.
-In sum, perfect knowledge of the prevailing state is distributed between Ann and Bob.
-The standard characterization is of no avail in our case because it implicitly assumes that all group members are equally rational.
+This means that I know the event $\{\omega_2\}$ in state $\omega_2$.''
+Now, what is distributed knowledge between the fully rational Carol and the boundedly rational Bob?
+According to the standard representation, distributed knowledge is characterized by the intersection between $P_c$ and $P_b$, thus implying that Carol and Bob cannot come to know $\{\omega_2\}$.
+But if we take distributed knowledge to be what people come to know by sharing everything they know, knowledge of $\{\omega_2\}$ is arguably distributed in state $\omega_2$.
+If Bob shares all his knowledge with the fully introspective Carol, she will make the inference that not knowing $\{\omega_1\}$ is equivalent to knowing $\{\omega_2\}$, which is the inference that Bob failed to make on his own.
+Thus Carol can come to know the prevailing state even in $\omega_2$, and then she can talk back to Bob to share her newly acquired knowledge.
+In sum, perfect knowledge of the prevailing state is always attainable, and hence distributed, between Carol and Bob.
+Formally, the appropriate representation of distributed knowledge between our two agents is the identity knowledge operator on the set of all events, which in turn is represented by the possibility relation $P_D$ such that $P_D(\omega) = \{\omega\}$ for each state $\omega$.